Michigan Sports Betting

 Michigan Sports Betting Bonuses

-Michigan has all the ingredients needed for a healthy sports betting bonus landscape.
-Low taxes, lots of competition, and consumer protection laws that specifically address sportsbook promotions all make Michigan a good place to be for the value-minded bettor.
+Michigan has a healthy sports betting bonus landscape.
+Low taxes, lots of competition, and consumer protection laws that specifically address sportsbook promotions all make Michigan a great state for value-minded bettors.

 • Bonus bets: This is by far the most popular type of welcome bonus.
 A bonus bet requires new bettors to first place an eligible cash wager.
 The book only issues a refund if the wager loses, and the refund is paid in either bonus bets or site credit, never cash.
 The term “risk-free” is a misnomer since bettors must incur upfront risk to take advantage of the offer.